ibnuda/fpmortals/manuscript/complete.md

   res = JsObject([("text","hello"),("value",1)])
 ~~~~~~~~

-This may sound tempting, as it involves the least amount of typing, but there
-are two caveats:

 Mungkin terlihat menggiurkan, karena pengguna tidak perlu repot menulis kode,
 namun ada dua kerugian penting:

-1.  the macro is invoked at every use site, i.e. every time we call `.toJson`.
-    This slows down compilation and also produces more objects at runtime, which
-    will impact runtime performance.
-2.  unexpected things may be derived.

 1.  makro diselawat pada setiap penggunaan, misal tiap kali kita memanggil `.toJson`.
     Hal semacam ini memperlambat kompilasi dan juga menghasilkan objek lebih banyak
     pada saat waktu-jalan, yang secara tidak langsung berdampak pada performa waktu-jalan.
 2.  kemungkinan derivasi tak terduga.

-The first caveat is self evident, but unexpected derivations manifests as
-subtle bugs.
-Consider what would happen for

 Kerugian pertama cukup jelas, namun derivasi yang tak terduga akan terejawantah
 sebagai kutu yang hampir tidak kasat mata.
 Anggap contoh berikut